 Now on the flipside of this, let us take a look at another set of trading results actually taken from a trading session carried out during a Forex Trader course I was teaching a few months ago.
 Here we can see a performance report of a number of trades carried out and the stats created from the trading platform:

 Looking at these results, we can see that there was a total net profit of $1,288.60 made on this series of trades which at first glance suggests that the actual trading day was highly successful; however, as we delve deeper into the figures, the actual stats present a different story.
 Notice how the total number of trades was 27 (using multiple lots) and we in fact had 12 winners and 15 losers in the run?
 This equates to a final hit rate of just under 45%, yet we still made good money.
 A further investigation into the performance shows us that the simple reason for coming out on top was due to the fact that the average losing trade was $58.20, while the average winning trade came in at $180.13, giving an overall 1:3 risk to reward ratio.
-In the ongoing Extended Learning Track (XLT) – Forex program, I work with my students over and over again to make this a vital part of their trading activities.
+In the ongoing Extended Learning Track (XLT) – Forex program, I help my students over and over again to make this a vital part of their trading activities.
 Solid and logical trade management is one of the key aspects of consistently profitable Forex trading.
 Losing small is vital but any professional market speculator knows that they also need to squeeze out as much profit as they can during those winning trades, too.
 This creates a solid buffer to secure longevity of their trading and allows them to be wrong more often than right.
 When we look at this simple and undeniable fact in term of perception and reality, it quickly becomes obvious that the original idea that professional traders have to have to maintain high success rates is completely the opposite in reality.
 When you think about it, true profitable consistency can actually be derived from being wrong a majority of the time!
 All that is required is to maintain a healthy risk-to-reward ratio and to be disciplined enough to control losses and allow the winning trades the time to work.

 There is no escaping the math behind the market and if you are reading this and saying to yourself, “Yes, but I would never let that happen to me,” then please, think again.
 Results like these are very common in ongoing activities of green traders and this is usually the result of a lack of solid education, poor trade planning and especially emotions like fear and greed.
 The fear of not making money on a trade causes many novices to take their profits too quickly and never allowing them to run.
 As long as they make some money, they are happy but what they don’t plan for is the day when they find themselves losing in the market.
 Because they are not generating large profits from the winners, it can often be the case that they take a couple of losing trades and quickly find themselves back at the breakeven point, then they end up chasing the market to be profitable and start to make irrational and unplanned decisions, jumping in and out of positions trying to quickly make back what they lost.
 It always amazes me how uneducated traders are so quick to close out a winning trade but not so keen to close out a loser.
 Shouldn’t the time to be bold and patient on a trade come when it is going in our favor?
 This makes far more sense to me as opposed to being eager to stay with a loser, hoping it will turn around.
 I would much rather be holding onto a winning position to get the best out of it instead of wrestling with a loser in the hope of making it back to breakeven.